preservim/vim-wheel/README.markdown

 ## Future development

-It’d be great to get _wheel_ to work with Wrap mode, but Vim’s `CTRL-E` and `CTRL-Y` are too jumpy for large blocks of wrapped text.
+Ideally, we can figure out how to get _wheel_ to work effectively while in Wrap mode, but Vim’s `CTRL-E` and `CTRL-Y` are too jumpy for large blocks of wrapped text.
 If someone can get this working, a pull request would be welcome.

 There’s an experimental horizontal scrolling movement hidden within for those who wish to try it out.